spectral-compute/scale-docs/docs/manual/runtime-extensions.md

 # API Extensions

-SCALE has some few runtime/library features not found in NVIDIA's CUDA Toolkit.
+SCALE has some runtime/library features not found in NVIDIA's CUDA Toolkit.

 ## Environment variables